So I want to first share this news with you...

 For example, short sleeve shirts terrify me.
 I hate them!
 I hate looking at my arms in them.
 But, I have this adorable t-shirt from the LA based shop Kitson that I just love!
 I’ve only worn it around the house a few times and to sleep, but tomorrow in my attempt to practice what I preach I’m going to wear it proudly!

-Take the challenge with me?
+Take the challenge with me?thanks for reading

 xo A